China Golden Week holiday pumps up tourism, boon to economy

-Still the numbers show consumption is beginning to bounce back following the battering it took earlier in the year from the coronavirus pandemic.
+That’s 21% fewer trips and 30% less spending, but the numbers still show consumption is beginning to bounce back following the battering it took earlier in the year from the coronavirus pandemic.

+The numbers are a “positive sign” both for China and the rest of the world that economies can revive pretty quickly once the coronavirus is under control, said Shivaji Das, managing director of research and consulting firm Frost & Sullivan in Asia Pacific.

+Fewer people traveled and those who did spent less out of caution over the pandemic, which has waned in China but not elsewhere.

+“Manty people have lost income or were without jobs during the worst times of the pandemic so people are trying to be more careful from a financial perspective,” he said.

-Travel within the country, and sometimes even within cities, was restricted beginning with the Lunar New Year in January as China fought the spread of the coronavirus that emerged in the central city of Wuhan.
+Travel within China, and sometimes even within cities, was restricted beginning with the Lunar New Year in late January as China fought the spread of the coronavirus that emerged in the central city of Wuhan.
 During the five-day Labor Day holiday in May, domestic tourism revenue was down nearly 60% from the previous year.

 “Chinese consumer confidence has been significantly recovered due to the proper control of pandemic, government pro-consumption policies and stimulus and faster than expected resumption of business activities,” said Jennifer Ye, PwC’s China consumer markets leader.

-The Golden Week tourism and spending figures indicated domestic consumption was recovering well, especially as consumers engaged in “revenge buying” to make up for the previous months when they were unable to travel, she said.
+The Golden Week tourism and spending figures indicate domestic consumption is recovering, partly due to so-called “revenge buying” to make up for the previous months when they were unable to travel, she said.

 With many Chinese tourists unable to travel abroad due to global travel restrictions, those who previously traveled to Hong Kong and South Korea for duty-free shopping turned to the southern Chinese island of Hainan instead, spending 530 million yuan ($78 million) at duty free shops during the first five days of the holiday, according to a report by Chinese state broadcaster CCTV.